webpack --env prod

 hook into key events that are fired throughout each compilation.
 Every step

-of the way, the plugin will have full access to the compiler
+of the way, the plugin will have full access to the compiler and, when

-applicable, the current compilation
+applicable, the current compilation.

 For a high-level introduction to writing plugins, start with writing a plugin.

-Let's start by going over tapable
+Let's start by going over tapable utility, which provides the backbone of

 webpack's plugin interface.